marcopennekamp/lore/specification/modules.md

 ##### Imports

+TODO (multi-import): Direct list imports such as `use foo.[bar, foo, baz]` are currently resolved as `use foo.bar; use foo.foo; use foo.baz`.
+This is obviously incorrect, because `baz` should refer to `foo.baz` not `foo.foo.baz`.
+We should either resolve list imports without unfolding their structure, or require the list import to not refer to its head segment in any of the imported bindings.

 The `use` declaration can be used to introduce simple names for other module members at their point of use.
-It is also called an **import**.
-It has three flavors:
+It is also called an **import** and can only be placed at the beginning of a module declaration or at the beginning of a file.
+An import has three flavors:

-1. **Simple:** Import a single member.
+1. **Single:** Import a single member directly.

    ```
    use lore.Enum.map
    ```

-2. **Multiple:** Import multiple members of the same module.
+2. **List:** Import many members of the same module directly.

    ```
    use lore.Enum.[map, flat_map]